wdescamps/side_projects/ObsidianGPT/MyNewVault/ Audio Data/ Model.md

 This code demonstrates the use of the linear regression model from the Scikit-learn library.
 It generates synthetic data, splits it into training and testing sets, fits the model, makes predictions, and visualizes the results.

+## Resources

+- Scikit-learn: A popular machine learning library in Python that provides a wide array of models and tools for various applications. (https://scikit-learn.org/stable/)
+- TensorFlow: An open-source library developed by Google for building and training machine learning and deep learning models. (https://www.tensorflow.org/)
+- Keras: A high-level deep learning library built on top of TensorFlow that simplifies the process of creating and training neural networks. (https://keras.io/)

 **See Also**:

 - [[ Mel Frequency Cepstral Coefficients (MFCC)]]